Tight-Line/associate-handbook/README.md

 ### Computers

+#### Tight Line-Provided Devices

+For many associates, Tight Line will provide a laptop or desktop computer appropriate for their working needs.

+Such devices may be configured with [Mobile Device Management](https://en.wikipedia.org/wiki/Mobile_device_management) software that assists in achieving compliance with the policies in this handbook.

+**In all cases it is the associate's responsibility to comply with the policies listed in this handbook.** If you have any questions about whether your device and its policies are compliant, reach out to a member of the Tight Line management team and we will help you.

+#### BYOD Devices

+The section pertains to associates who want to use their own devices.
+This situation is often referred to as "Bring Your Own Device" or "BYOD".

-If you are working for Tight Line on your own computing equipment, it must run one of the following operating systems:
+To ensure up-to-date security patch availability, BYOD devices must run one of the following operating systems:

 * Windows 11 or later
 * OS X 12.1 or later